Login / Register

 Finding a specific location by name

-- Click on the Find A Hike link in the menu on the left hand side
+- Click on the Find Hikes link in the menu on the left hand side

 of every page.

-- Type in a portion of the hike in which you're interested in the Keywords field of the Find A Hike page.
+- Type in a portion of the location in which you're interested in the Keywords field of the find locations page.

 - Press the Find button near the bottom of the screen.

-- If any hikes in the database matched the keywords you entered they will be included in a table
+- If any locations in the database matched the keywords you entered they will be included in a table

 on the Search Results page.

-- Determine which hike is the one you're looking for an click on the hike's name to go to the
+- Determine which location is the one you're looking for and click on the locations's name to go to the

 details page for it.